prisma/specs/errors/Readme.md

 #### Lift commands

-File name: `prisma-error-TIMESTAMP.md` where `TIMESTAMP` is a placeholder for the current timestamp.
+File name: `prisma-error-TIMESTAMP.zip` where `TIMESTAMP` is a placeholder for the current timestamp.

+The `.zip`-directory contains:

+- Relevant info from the query engine
+- `error-report.md` (see below)

 ```
 # Error report (Prisma 2 CLI (Lift) | July 23, 2019 | 14:42:23 h)